quentingigon/LoungeY/doc/LoungeY.md

 ### Posts / Questions - Comments / Responses

-On a page called the Lounge, we have every public post made available to every user of the network.
+On a page called the Lounge, we have every public post made available to every fromUser of the network.
 You can either **post** something to shoot the shit with others who can then **comment** on your post, or you can post a **question** with (eventually) some **hashtags** referring to a specific course /set of courses, and people can then **respond** to your question.

 #### Posts